 Select the type of event from the drop-down list.
 There are various event types that are recognized in Schema.org markup.

 6 Event Status

-In case, there is a chance in the status of the event, update the status here so that you can communicate the same to the search engine to keep users informed in search results.
+In case there is a change in the status of the event, update the status here so that you can communicate the same to the search engine to keep users informed in search results.

 7 Event Attendance Mode